-Dr. Marsh directs occupational epidemiologic studies to investigate the long-term health effects of exposure to such agents as asbestos, man-made mineral fibers, cosmetic talc, formaldehyde, acrylamide, acrylonitrile, arsenic, chloroprene, tungsten carbide with cobalt binder, petrochemicals, aromatic amines, perchloroethylene and pharmaceuticals.
+Dr. Marsh directs occupational epidemiologic studies to investigate the long-term health effects of exposure to such agents as asbestos, man-made mineral fibers, cosmetic talc, formaldehyde, acrylamide, acrylonitrile, arsenic, chloroprene, styrene, vinyl chloride, tungsten carbide with cobalt binder, petrochemicals, aromatic amines, perchloroethylene and pharmaceuticals.
 In addition, he conducts environmental epidemiologic studies of communities exposed to industrial pollutants or to hazardous waste site materials and is involved in basic methodological research related to longitudinal data analysis and quantitative risk assessment.

 Dr. Marsh has more than 300 publications in the areas of biostatistics, occupational/ environmental epidemiology, quantitative risk assessment, statistical computing and health services evaluation.
 He is the senior author of the computer software packages, OCMAP (Occupational Cohort Mortality Analysis Program), which is used as a standard analytic tool by numerous domestic and foreign institutions involved in occupational health research, and RACER (Rapid Assessment and Characterization of Environmental Risks).
 Dr. Marsh is also developer of the original Mortality and Population Data System (MPDS), a repository and retrieval system for National Center for Health Statistics (NCHS) and U.S. Census Bureau data.